MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### Azure SQL Managed Instance support

-You can now host a database catalog used for SSRS in an Azure SQL Managed Instance (MI) that's hosted either in a VM or in your data center.
+You can now host a database catalog used for SSRS in an Azure SQL Managed Instance (MI) hosted either in a virtual machine (VM) or in your data center.
 Support is limited to using database credentials for the connection to SQL MI.

 ### Power BI Premium dataset support